complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ![image](/assets/img/sample-protocol/welcome-section.png)

 The **welcome section** which contains links to install the sample protocol, visit the documentation website, or watch an overview video.
 The welcome section can be hidden when no longer needed, using the toggle in the top right hand corner.
+The welcome section also contains a button (the cog icon) that opens the main device settings screen.
+We encourage you to open the settings screen and explore the various options.

 ![image](/assets/img/sample-protocol/protocols-section.png)